 If you are looking to make a bigger impact and are still using an electric element for heating your water, consider upgrading to a heat pump water heater.
 These can produce three times the amount of hot water for the same energy.
 Many utilities offer rebates worth $300 or more to purchase heat pump water heaters, making it an attractive investment.

 Think you’re being energy-conscious by turning off devices you’re not using?
 Not seeing huge results on your bill?
 That’s because devices on idle power mode continue to draw electricity, whether they’re on or not.
 According to a study, this isn’t a negligible expense, either.
-Estimates come in that about a of your bill could be power drawn from devices while you’re not even using them.
+Estimates come in that about a quarter of your bill could be power drawn from devices while you’re not even using them.

 Any device with an external power supply connected (chargers plugged in but not charging; TVs and cable boxes turned off; coffee makers not in use) will use electricity.
 While unplugging and replugging these devices may seem like more trouble than its worth, grab a surge protector or a smart surge protector and plug all the energy vampires into it.
 Flick the strip’s switch on and off to control the power going to all the devices plugged into it at once.
 This small habit could lead to big reductions in your monthly electric bill.

 While they have a higher cost up front, LED lightbulbs will more than pay for themselves over the years and have come down substantially in price.
-A 12-watt LED bulb will last up to than an incandescent bulb and will use 25 – 80% less energy.
+A 12-watt LED bulb will last up to 25 times longer than an incandescent bulb and will use 25 – 80% less energy.
 The less-expensive CFLs are still a great alternative to incandescent, but have a considerably shorter lifespan than LEDs.

 Another great source of light is completely free – the sun.
 Implement popular daylighting methods to take full advantage of this resource throughout the day.
 Keep window fixtures open on south-facing windows, allowing the low winter sun to shine warm light into your house.
 Move furniture that blocks the light from transmitting across the room, and focus on light tones and reflective surfaces.

 Implementing these seemingly minor tips can lead to a substantial savings over the years, but if you’re looking for an even more significant savings on your electric bill, consider going solar.
-With available incentives, the is much lower and the payback time is much shorter than many think, making it a viable option for homeowners and businesses alike.
+With available incentives, the upfront cost is much lower and the payback time is much shorter than many think, making it a viable option for homeowners and businesses alike.
 In just a few years, your system could be producing free electricity.